 Really, we've been talking about the role of government in the context of energy policy all along in the course so far.
 The government is involved in energy policy at various steps along the way from inception to enforcement.
 Let's take a look.
-As we go over these, be thinking about your project and consider the types of governmental bodies that need to be involved at various stages.
+As we go over these, consider the types of governmental bodies that need to be involved at various stages.
 (Don't forget about vertical and horizontal policy diffusion!)

 |Stage of Development||Governmental Roles/Responsibilities|

-Policy development often begins with one or a few legislators choosing a topic and moving forward to develop a comprehensive policy to address their (their constituents') concerns about a topic.
+Policy development often begins with one or a few legislators choosing a topic and moving forward to develop a comprehensive policy to address their constituents' concerns about a topic.

 Lawmakers seek input from relevant stakeholders external to the formal legislative process, including scientists, other experts, industry leaders, and the general public.